The IMAGE project is an Erasmus+ funded strategic partnership of 5 Higher Education Institutions from 5 European countries (see list of partners).

 European HE systems currently fail this student group, and autistic graduates enter a fast-growing pool of untapped economic potential, preventing personal fulfilment and creating long-term costs to society.

-- To develop new training materials for HE careers advisors so that they better support autistic students, through the creation of a good practice guide, a training package and by providing training to careers advisors across the partner countries;
+- To help HE careers advisors better support autistic students, through the creation of a good practice guide, a training package and by providing training to careers advisors across the partner countries;

-- To make employers better recognise the strengths and benefits of qualified autistic employees, and reduce disabling barriers to recruitment and employment, through the creation of a good practice guide for employers.
+- To make employers better recognise the strengths and benefits of qualified autistic employees and reduce disabling barriers to recruitment and employment, through the creation of a good practice guide for employers.

 - To actively involve target groups in the achievement of above objectives, using a participatory design approach.

-The project will use a participatory design methodology, involving the target groups in the conception and design of all outputs.
-During the co-research and co-design activities, around 50 autistic students, 50 careers advisors, 100 academics and 50 employers will participate.
+The project used a participatory design methodology, involving the target groups in the conception and design of all outputs.
+Participants in the various activities included:

-The IMAGE project will produce an employability toolkit that autistic students can use independently, training materials for careers advisors to develop their skills and professional practice, and a set of good practice guides for professionals and employers to raise awareness of autism and become more autism-friendly.
-It is very likely that project outputs will benefit other disadvantaged student groups too, including students with other disabilities.
+The IMAGE project produced an employability toolkit that autistic students can use independently, training materials for careers advisors to develop their skills and professional practice, and a set of good practice guides for professionals and employers to raise awareness of autism and become more autism-friendly.
+We expect that project outputs will benefit other disadvantaged student groups too, including students with other disabilities.

-All outputs will be tested and evaluated during the project, and made freely available to the HE community and employers at the end of the project.
-The long-term impact will be greater autism awareness amongst professionals, more inclusive HE institutions and procedures, better skilled autistic graduates, and ultimately more autistic graduates in employment.
+All outputs are freely available to autistic people, the HE community and employers.
+The long-term impact of these IMAGE resources will be greater autism awareness amongst professionals, more inclusive HE institutions and procedures, better skilled autistic graduates, and ultimately more autistic graduates in employment.